connamara/agent_zmq/README.md

 ![Connamara Systems](http://www.connamara.com/images/home-connamara-logo-lg.png)

-agent_zeromq is maintained and funded by [Connamara Systems, llc](http://connamara.com).
+agent_zmq is maintained and funded by [Connamara Systems, llc](http://connamara.com).

 The names and logos for Connamara Systems are trademarks of Connamara Systems, llc.

 Licensing
 ---------

-agent_zeromq is Copyright © 2013 Connamara Systems, llc.
+agent_zmq is Copyright © 2013 Connamara Systems, llc.

 This software is available under the GPL and a commercial license.
-Please see the [LICENSE](https://github.com/connamara/agent_zeromq/blob/master/LICENSE.txt) file for the terms specified by the GPL license.
+Please see the [LICENSE](https://github.com/connamara/agent_zmq/blob/master/LICENSE.txt) file for the terms specified by the GPL license.
 The commercial license offers more flexible licensing terms compared to the GPL, and includes support services.
 [Contact us](mailto:info@connamara.com) for more information on the Connamara commercial license, what it enables, and how you can start developing with it.